top of page

 Three of my paintings were selected for the non-prize winning arm of the Blake Prize For Religious and Spiritual Art called "The Director's Cut".
 The Blake Prize has since undergone a change in administration and from the 65th Blake Prize the Director's Cut is no longer a part of the competition.

-In the 62nd Blake Prize (2013) two of my works were selected: Winged Set and The Artist As Beloved Of Heru And SetIn the 64th (2016) Blake Prize Director's Cut my painting This Has All Happened Before And This Will All Happen Again, was selected.
-It is also featured on the cover of an academic book by Egyptologist Dr. Paul Harrison, Profane Egyptologists.
+In the 62nd Blake Prize (2013) the works selected were Winged Set and The Artist As Beloved Of Heru And SetIn the 64th (2016) Blake Prize Director's Cut my painting This Has All Happened Before And This Will All Happen Again, was selected.
+This painting is also featured on the cover of an academically published book by Egyptologist Dr. Paul Harrison, Profane Egyptologists.

 My exhibitions: